ssiwan/KARMA/README.md

 ## Application Features

-Based on the results of our inception activities (in particular, [Explore Initial Scope](https://github.com/StanfieldSystems/KARMA/blob/master/README.md#explore-initial-scope) and [Develop Release Plan](https://github.com/StanfieldSystems/KARMA/blob/master/README.md#develop-release-plan)), the product team prioritized and selected user stories for the four key features implemented in the prototype.
+Based on the results of our inception activities (in particular, [Explore Initial Scope](https://github.com/StanfieldSystems/KARMA/blob/master/README.md#explore-initial-scope) and [Develop Release Plan](https://github.com/StanfieldSystems/KARMA/blob/master/README.md#develop-release-plan)), the product team implemented user stories for  four key features.

-* Login to the application so that content can be tailored for a particular user.
+1. Login to the application so that content can be tailored for a user.
-* Create and edit knowledge articles for sharing with other users
+1. Create and edit knowledge articles for sharing with other users
-* Find and retrieve knowledge relevant to a particular user
+1. Find and retrieve knowledge relevant to a user
-* Provide a single location (dashboard) to access knowledge relevant to a particular user
+1. Provide a single location (dashboard) to access knowledge relevant to a user

 ## Application Architecture and Technologies
 _(Requirement f, k, l)_